Ashley County, Arkansas: Presidential Elections

 Since the mid-20th century, Ashley County has transitioned from reliably Democratic to steady Republican in national, state and local elections.
 Ashley County was part of the Solid South, a period of Democratic hegemony which began after Reconstruction following the Civil War.
 This resulted essentially in a one-party system, in which a candidate's victory in Democratic primary elections was tantamount to election to the office itself.
 The Solid South started to dissolve following the Civil Rights Act in 1964, which is when Ashley County's streak of supporting Democratic candidates ended.
-Republican presidential candidate support continued to grow after 1964, though Ashley County strongly supported fellow Southerners in Presidential elections: Alabama Governor George Wallace in 1968, Georgia Governor Jimmy Carter in 1976, fellow Arkansan Bill Clinton in 1992 and 1996, and Al Gore in 2000.
+Republican presidential candidate support continued to grow after 1964, although Ashley County strongly supported fellow Southerners in Presidential elections: Alabama Governor George Wallace in 1968, Georgia Governor Jimmy Carter in 1976, fellow Arkansan Bill Clinton in 1992 and 1996, and U.S. vice president Al Gore in 2000.
 By the 2004 election, the county narrowly supported George W. Bush, but subsequently supported Barack Obama's opponents and Donald Trump by large margins.